graalvm/native-build-tools/native-image-maven-plugin/README.md

 </plugin>
 ```

-For testing support, you need to add following dependency:
+For testing support, if you want to use the recommended test listener mode, you need to add following dependency:

 ```xml
 <dependencies>